#1: Make it Interesting | The Who

 Take a moment to think about who you are really talking to.
 You likely have the purview of an internal-facing role and experience a side of the organization the majority of the people you’re speaking to do not.
 Your colleagues out there in the trenches have a different day-to-day and attention to company communications will usually play second fiddle the client, vendor, partner, and other team emails flooding their inboxes.

 Also be open minded to mediums and channels beyond emails and newsletters.
 We’ve all seen the stats on how much people love consuming video content.
 Don’t count out the effectiveness of a well-made infographic or interactive flow chart either.
-When planned properly, the direct engagement from in-person or remote presentations is often undeniable – just always be sure to record them and house them in an easy to access, user friendly content repository!
+When planned properly, the direct engagement from in-person or remote presentations is often undeniable – just always be sure to record and house them in an easy-access, user-friendly content repository!

 “I didn’t have time to write a short letter, so I wrote a long one instead.” – Mark Twain

 Alright, you’ve made it interesting enough for your audience to be open to your message.
 Now the challenge is to make the most out of those precious moments of attention you’ve earned.

 If you haven’t met the inverted pyramid messaging technique, now is the time.
 It’s a writing style journalists have used for ages to help get the attention of impatient audiences who do not have the time or desire to read thoroughly.
 The basics to the inverted pyramid writing style are below: